Kräm (så nära får ingen gå)

-"Kräm (så nära får ingen gå)" is a song by Swedish alternative rock band Kent, released on 9 February 1996 as the lead single from their second studio album, Verkligen.
-The CD single contains the two b-sides, "Rödljus" and "En helt ny karriär".
+"Kräm (så nära får ingen gå)" is a song by Swedish alternative rock band Kent.
+It was released on 9 February 1996 as the lead single from their second studio album, Verkligen.
+The CD single contains the B-sides, "Rödljus" and "En helt ny karriär".
 These two tracks were recorded, produced and mixed by Kent and Heikki Kiviaho, and were later released on the compilation B-sidor 95–00 in 2000.

 The song peaked at number four in Sweden, becoming the band's first single to chart.